Chevron Renewable Energy Group Lab Has the Answers

 The Chevron Renewable Energy Group technical services team has a state-of the-art facility that allows them to perform a root cause analysis to determine why an issue is happening.

 “What they determined was the problem was related to a drag-reducing agent, which is used in pipelines to help reduce friction,” May says.

 Typically, the additive is diluted to the point that it is not a problem.
 Chevron Renewable Energy Group, with the help of a mass spectrometer, an instrument used for sample analysis, was able to trace the issue to a concentrated amount of a drag-reducing agent making its way to the Iowa DOT fueling site.

 “This was a very rare problem,” May says.
 “Rare to the extent that I asked our Iowa DOT lab and other fuel labs, and no one had ever heard of a drag reducer being present in a level that plugs fuel filters.”

 Better performance with biodiesel

 May and the folks at the Iowa DOT can’t tell a difference in performance when using emissions-reducing biodiesel.
 In fact, they see performance-related benefits.

 “We believe we have fewer fuel-system-related failures because biodiesel adds lubricity,” he says.
 “Also, our plow operators can tell if there’s a reduction in horsepower, and we have all the horsepower that we would ever want with biodiesel.
 And I can say that the pricing tends to be favorable between biodiesel and petroleum diesel.”

-The Iowa DOT gets some but not all of its biodiesel blended fuel from REG.
-But May always seeks the expertise of the REG technical services team when there’s a difficult question he needs to get answered.
+The Iowa DOT gets some but not all of its biodiesel blended fuel from Chevron Renewable Energy Group.
+But May always seeks the expertise of the Chevron Renewable Energy Group technical services team when there’s a difficult question he needs to get answered.